 Child Development and Domestic Violence

 All children are individuals and develop at different stages.
-However, to be able to clearly identify what behaviours are normal and what may have arisen from experiencing domestic violence, it is important that we have a clear understanding of child development.
+To identify which behaviours are normal, and which behaviours may have arisen due to domestic violence, we must first gain an understanding of child development.

 - Infants and toddlers (0-4 years)

 - Pre-schoolers (3-5 years)

 - School age (6-12 years)

 Infants (0-2 years) and toddlers (3-4 years) are particularly vulnerable due to their complete dependence on caregivers.
 Not only are they at risk of physical violence, but also emotional and physical neglect during their crucial early stages of development.

 From the ages of 0-4, children form secure attachments and build emotional bonds with their caregivers, become more active explorers in their world through play, and learn about social interaction and relationships.
 Neglect during this stage can lead to children becoming inappropriately attached to strangers who show them attention.

 Generally, pre-schoolers (approximately 3-5 years depending on their developmental stage) interpret most events in relation to self and consider that everything revolves around them.
 If they experience violence at home, they do not have the cognitive ability to see the situation in its broader context and may perceive themselves as the cause of the violence around them.
 For example, they might think that not picking up their toys is the reason for an argument between their parents.